-Have you seen the leaves starting to change color where you live?
-We’ve all been gradually losing daylight, which is Mother Nature’s cue to begin the process.
-Weather does play a role in the intensity and vibrancy of fall foliage colors.
+We’ve all been gradually losing daylight since the summer solstice, and this is Mother Nature’s cue to begin the process of the changing of colors.
+Weather plays a role in the intensity of fall foliage colors.
 “Drought is the enemy of a good fall,” says biology professor Howard Neufeld of Appalachian State University in North Carolina.
 “The trees have to be in a healthy state, not water-stressed, heading into the season.”

 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.